GenesysCloudBlueprints/terminate-voice-calls-with-no-queue/blueprint/index.md

 ### Create custom roles for use with Genesys Cloud OAuth clients

-Create a custom role for use with a Genesys Cloud OAuth client with the following permissions:
+Create a custom role for use with a Genesys Cloud OAuth client with the following permissions.
 :::primary
   **Note:** Custom role 2 is only required if you would still like GC users to make Communicate/PBX calls to other GC users.
   :::